lumeland/lume.land/cms/configuration/fields.md

 init
 : A function that will be invoked before showing this field in the front-end.
 It allows to change the field configuration dynamically.
 More info below.

+mode
+: Some fields like `date` and `datetime` have different behaviors depending on the mode.
+See the documentation of the fields for more info.

 <!-- deno-fmt-ignore-end -->

 This is an example of fields with some extra options: